syncfusion-content/asp.netmvc-docs/aspnetmvc/Spreadsheet/Cell-Ranges.md

 ## Comment

-Comment is used to add notes to individual cell to give additional information for the data it contains.
+Comment is used to give additional information for an individual cell about data it contains.
 When a cell has a comment, a red indicator appears in the corner of the cell.
 When mouse hover on the cell, the comment will appear.
 You can use `AllowComments` property to enable/disable comments.

 ### To insert a Comment